Sherrick: Proposed comeback and death

 In 1999, he stated that he was "drug-free and working on new material".
-However his proposed comeback ended tragically, when he died in Los Angeles, California, on January 22, 1999, at the age of 41.
+However his proposed comeback ended, when he died in Los Angeles, California, on January 22, 1999, at the age of 41.
 He died of unknown causes.
 He is survived by his widow Lynne Conner-Smith and three children, Kiriandra, Paris and Chance Smith.

 Rape accusation

 In January 2021, Wendy Williams alleged that Sherrick date raped her in the 1980s.
-Williams alleges that after she interviewed Sherrick, he invited her to an album release party and raped her.
+Williams said that after she interviewed Sherrick, he invited her to an album release party and raped her.
 The event is depicted in her biopic Wendy Williams: The Movie.
 The character named as the rapist in the movie goes by the moniker of "Rick Tony" and is played by Nykeem Provo.